GeorgeSittas/Rails-Blog/README.md

 ```

 This should start a web server process (Puma) locally on your system.
 At this point, you
-can type `http://localhost:3000` into your web browser to see the blog.
+can type `http://localhost:3000` into the URL field of your web browser to see the blog.